simul/simul.github.io/changelist.md

 Fri 13 Nov : Small fix
 Fri 13 Nov : UnityMemoryInterface compile fix.
 Fri 13 Nov : Update UnityMemoryInterface to use size_t.
-Fri 13 Nov : Memory tracking uses size_t which is 64-bit, not int which is 32-bit and overflows.
-Wed 11 Nov : Made sure that the render target is reset after rendering

 <hr>